robjhyndman/M4metalearning/docs/M4_methodology.md

 $$ argmin\_w \\sum\_{j=1}^N MSIS(w, X\_j, XX\_j) $$
  with *X* and *X**X* the set of series and true future values in the training set `meta_M4` respectively.

 This minimization is repeated for all forecasting horizon, 48 in the M4 competitions, to produce 48 sets of 4 weights.
+The optimization algorithm used is the standard Conjugate Gradient implemented in the `optim` R function.

 ### Computing the prediction intervals